 Proposals to redevelop the site began to emerge in the early 1990's.
 A series of applications were submitted for dwellings to replace the pavilion and the caretakers bungalow.
-Other applications included refurbishment of the existing pavilion and EPF.1103/98 a replacement pavilion.
+Other applications included

 EPF/0696/90 - extension to bungalow, use of land for parking and turning for Primary School EPF/0646/91 - construction of private hospital EPF/0475/95 - nursing home / residential home for the elderly EPF/1114/95 - nursing home EPF/1117/96 - new carpark and playing fields for use of County Primary school and erection of 6 houses EPF/1420/96 - conversion of pavilion into B1 / B8 uses